Project Frequently Asked Questions (FAQs)

 There will be people with casual interest in music & data as well as people looking to make it their full time job.
 There are recent grads & career changers.
-Those that have already signed up are from cities all over the Americas, Europe & Africa with varying skillsets and include a high percentage of women and people of color.
+Those that have participated in the past are from cities all over the Americas, Europe & Africa with varying skillsets and include a high percentage of women and people of color.
 All are welcome!

-Because so many people heard about the event last year after the spots were sold out, this year, we will stagger the tickets to release batches every week (from Jan 16 to Feb 13), so even people finding out late about Measure of Music have their chance to participate.
+So now, we stagger the tickets to release batches every week (from Jan 13 to Feb 10), so even people finding out late about Measure of Music have their chance to participate.

 No. The waitlist proved too challenging to manage and caused too much ambiguity for those on the wait list.
-This year, if you sign up, you have a spot and once spaces are filled, that's it.
+If you sign up, you have a spot and once spaces are filled, that's it.
 See above to read about how the tickets will be staggered.

-You don't need to do anything special, however; you may see in your HeySummit account or via email links for both spectator and participant access (unfortunately, we can't remover the spectator access if you got both ticket types).
-Always use the participant links as you will have preferential access for the duration of the weekend.
+You don't need to do anything special, however; you may see in your HeySummit account or via email links for both spectator and participant access.
+If given the choice, always use the participant links as you will have preferential access for the duration of the weekend.

-You will have to "check-in" to the event similar to checking into a flight.
+The participation confirmation is similar to checking into a flight.
 We will send you an email when check-in opens & try to provide additional reminders.
-Check-in will open 36 hours before the event starts (5AM UK time on Thurs, Feb 24) and close 1 hour after it's started (6PM UK time on Friday, Feb 25).
-At this time you'll be able to provide information about your skills, provide a bio & pick teams (if you want to).
+At this time you'll be able to provide information about your skills, provide a bio, choose to meet your team in-person (if applicable) & pick teams (if you want to).

 This check-in is to ensure everyone is still planning on attending and allows you to provide the most up to date information about you as possible.
 This also allows you to pick team mates once everyone has already registered.